-- Check for noisy suspension rods. - If the inner basket or agitator are noisy, check for obstructions.
+- Check the 2 balance rings in the inner basket contain water.
+Check the basket weight. - Check for noisy suspension rods. - If the inner basket or agitator are noisy, check for obstructions.
 Check the spline drive is clean.
 If there is a grating sound, check the single stainless steel washer beneath the spline drive. - If the motor is abnormally noisy, chipped or cracked Rotor magnets are unlikely to affect the noise. - If the pump is noisy, check for obstructions.
 Change parts as necessary.

-12.4 Continuous or Slow Spinning
+11.4 Continuous or Slow Spinning

 The most likely cause of slow or continuous spinning is 'Out of Balance'.
-To correct this, refer to section 4.8.5.
+To correct this, refer to section 5.9.5.

-Too much detergent can cause final spin to stop and respin 4 times.
-This is due to suds build up between the baskets, and normally will sound a User Warning.
+Too much detergent can cause final spin to stop and re-spin 4 times.
+This is due to suds build up between the inner basket and outer tub, and normally will sound a User Warning.

-A more likely cause of slow spinning is the Hot Basket Flag (Refer to Section 4.6).
+A more likely cause of slow spinning is the Hot Basket Flag (Refer to Section 5.7).

-12.5 Siphoning
+11.5 Siphoning